Volunteer as a crew member

 - Communication is key: It’s impossible to do your job on Atyla without communicating and collaborating with other people at all levels (with your peers, with the people in charge of you, and with the people you’re in charge of).
 We (literally) need to “pull together” if we want to sail it to the next port.

 - Proposing challenges: We run a program based on challenges that help make adventure better for everyone.
-The tasks of the participants are frames into challenges that help them reflect and develop one of more life skills.
+The tasks of the participants are framed into challenges that help them reflect and develop one of more life skills.
 You need to be part of proposing those challenges, and eventually participating in them.

 - If you’re here for the money, you’re in the wrong place: Atyla is a charity without any big donor behind (yet).
 We’re trying to do something good for the world and accessible to people without money.
 That means that most of our crew are volunteers, and those who have a salary have a very small one.